wheels-dev/wheels.dev/guides/command-line-tools/wheels-commands.md

 ## `wheels reload`

-This command will reload your CFWheels application.
+This command will reload your Wheels application.
 In order for this command to work, your local server needs to be started and running.
-This command basically issues a request to the running CFWheels application to reload as if you were doing it from your browsers address bar.
+This command basically issues a request to the running Wheels application to reload as if you were doing it from your browsers address bar.
 You will be prompted for your reload password that will be passed to the reload endpoint.

 ```
 wheels reload [mode]